IefremovRoman/DataAnalysis_practics/README.md

 # DataAnalysis_practics
-Some junior practics with data, analysis, ml, ds.
+Some junior practics with data, analysis, ML, DS.